Paper Outline Assignment

 This page is about the course paper outline assignment.
 By now, you have already submitted a paper topic, and received feedback.
 Now you can incorporate that feedback and continue the process of researching and building your paper, by refining your topic, summary paragraph, creating an outline, and continuing your research.

 As before, the basics are on this page, with links to documents with more detailed instructions and a template for your submission.
+I walk through it in the video at the bottom.

 You might decide to use your prior submission as your template, just remember to give it a new filename and incorporate all of these instructions and the new requirements.